-The Vishay Siliconix SiC403A/B an advanced stand-alone synchronous buck regulator featuring integrated power MOSFETs, bootstrap switch, and a programmable LDO in a space-saving PowerPAK[®] MLP32-55G pin packages.
+The Vishay Siliconix SiC401A/B an advanced stand-alone synchronous buck regulator featuring integrated power MOSFETs, bootstrap switch, and a programmable LDO in a space-saving PowerPAK® MLP32-55G pin package.

-The SiC403A/B is capable of operating with all ceramic solutions and switching frequencies up to 1 MHz.
+The SiC401A/B is capable of operating with all ceramic solutions and switching frequencies up to 1 MHz.
 The programmable frequency, synchronous operation and selectable power-save allow operation at high efficiency across the full range of load current.
-The internal LDO may be used to supply 5 V for the gate drive circuits or it may be bypassed with an external 5 V for optimum efficiency.

-Additional features include cycle-by-cycle current limit, voltage soft-start, under-voltage protection, programmable over-current protection, soft shutdown and selectable power-save.
-The Vishay Siliconix SiC403A/B also provides an enable input and a power good output.
+The internal LDO may be used to supply 5 V for the gate drive circuits or it may be bypassed with an external 5 V for optimum efficiency and used to drive external n-channel MOSFETs or other loads.
+Additional features include cycle-by-cycle current limit, voltage soft-start, under voltage protection, programmable over current protection, soft shutdown and selectable power-save.
+The Vishay Siliconix SiC401A/B also provides an enable input and a power good output.